anshu3769/InsightDS_Pharmacy_Counting/README.md

     solving the problem is as follows:

     1) Two dictionaries are maintained.
-    Dictionary 1 -> One for storing the unique number of prescribers and total cost against a drug.
+    Dictionary 1 -> for storing the unique number of prescribers and total cost against a drug.
             Key = Drug Name
-            Value = [Unique number of prescribers, total cost of the drug] Dictionay 2 -> One for maintaining a list of subscribers against each drug Key = Drug Name
+            Value = [Unique number of prescribers, total cost of the drug] Dictionay 2 -> for maintaining a list of prescribers against each drug Key = Drug Name
             Value = List of subscribers by their id